tfeb/tfeb-lisp-hax/README.md

 and so on. `bind/values` and `bind/destructuring` are not coalesced as it makes no sense to do so.

 ### Notes
-The bodies of local functions bound by `binging` are themselves wrapped in  `binding` forms, but declarations raised out of these forms.
+The bodies of local functions and macros bound by `binding` are themselves wrapped in  `binding` forms, but declarations are raised out of these forms.
 So

 ```lisp
 (binding